discretize/discretize-guides/fractals/uncategorized/index.md

 First swap your legend to <Skill name="Legendary Centaur Stance"/> / <Skill name="Legendary Renegade Stance"/>, but stay on <Skill name="Legendary Renegade Stance" disableText/>.
 Go to the golems and deplete your energy below 10 for extra 25 energy on legend swap, swap to <Skill name="Legendary Centaur Stance"/>, then just use <Skill name="Protective Solace"/> to block the Raving Asura's projectiles until the end of fight.
 </Tab>
 <Tab specialization="Firebrand">
 Drop a <Skill name="Wall of Reflection"/> first on Raving Asura, slightly offset towards your party.
-Once all four golems become active at the same time, go into <Skill name="Tome of Courage"/> and use <Skill name="Chapter 3: Valiant Bulwark"/> + <Skill name="Epilogue: Unbroken Lines"/> to help avoiding the projectiles.
+Once all four golems become active at the same time, go into <Skill name="Tome of Courage"/> and use "Chapter 3: Valiant Bulwark" to help avoiding the projectiles and negate incoming damage with "Epilogue: Unbroken Lines".
 </Tab>
 </Tabs>
 </GridItem>